 Software Testing is challenging because you have to keep yourself updated with the latest knowledge as well continuously provide more qualitative inputs to make a product better (in short, find more bugs).
 How can we keep up with this kind of stress?
 It’s not just one-time learning.
 It’s a process, and believe me, by following some simple practices daily, you can do it easily.

 8 Practical Tips to Keep Your Mind in Tune for Testing

-When you are travelling, cooking, playing with kids, taking a walk in the garden, or when you are reading a book, observe everything around you, and force your mind to prepare test ideas to test these things.
-Think of at least 5 test ideas for everything around you, every time you get a chance to think about.
+When you are traveling, cooking, playing with kids, taking a walk in the garden, or when you are reading a book, observe everything around you, and force your mind to prepare test ideas to test these things.
+Think of at least 5 test ideas for everything around you, every time you get a chance to think about it.

 Think….. how can you test a train?
 How can you test a spoon?
 How can you test a book?
 How can you test a jar?
 How can you test a cable?
 How can you test a remote?….. the list is endless.
 After following this practice for 15 days, notice a difference in yourself.
 You will be full of ideas.
 You will be able to understand things properly and will be able to correlate the items.

 No matter whether it’s a small testing technique or an automation tool, you must have at least one item to check off as “Learned” every day.
 Small amounts of knowledge, when accumulated, creates an ocean of the same.
 This practice, if followed, will surely show wonders in your career.
 Try it!!!

 Nowadays, it’s expected that a quality person is aware of the development lifecycle, documentation, testing processes, programming, analysis, automation, and knowledge across different domains.